vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/README.md

 Step-by-step introductory tutorial to microservices based on the [Istio Bookinfo sample](https://istio.io/docs/guides/bookinfo.html).

 Demonstrates microservices as web apps, node.js, docker, Kubernetes, Istio.
-The modules show evolution of the application: development of a single microservice, creating a container, deploying the application to Kubernetes, adding Istio to the Kubernetes clusters, deploying new microservice versions, routing traffic to the new version, and finally, monitoring, logging, distributed tracing, and security policies.
+The modules show evolution of the application: development of a single microservice, creating a container, deploying the application to Kubernetes, adding Istio to the Kubernetes cluster, deploying new microservice versions, routing traffic to the new version, and finally, monitoring, logging, distributed tracing, and security policies.

 The ideas and scenarios taken from the [Production-Ready Microservices](http://shop.oreilly.com/product/0636920053675.do) book of Susan Fowler and from [istio.io guides and tasks](https://istio.io).